security-kouza/Lattice-Attacks-on-EC-DSA/README.md

 # Lattice-Attacks-on-EC-DSA

-# New Bleichenbacher Records: Parallel Implementation
 This repository includes the implementation of Lattice Attacks on (EC)DSA, described in the following research paper:

-_Chao Sun,Thomas Espitau, Mehdi Tibouchi, and Masayuki Abe, "Guessing Bits: Improved Lattice Attacks on (EC)DSA with Nonce Leakage", to appear at
+Chao Sun,Thomas Espitau, Mehdi Tibouchi, and Masayuki Abe, "Guessing Bits: Improved Lattice Attacks on (EC)DSA with Nonce Leakage", to appear at
 IACR Transactions on Cryptographic Hardware and Embedded Systems (TCHES), 2022/1.

 # How to Run the Script